JaimeStill/go-agents-orchestration/_context/state-management-and-workflow-patterns.md

 ---

-## Track A: State Management
+## State Management (Phases 2-3, 6)

+**Execution Note**: State management is implemented first (Phases 2-3) to establish the foundation for workflow patterns (Phases 4-5).
+This bottom-up approach ensures patterns can use State as their context type from the start, eliminating integration friction.

-Track A establishes the foundation for stateful workflow orchestration through LangGraph-inspired state graphs adapted for Go.
+State management establishes the foundation for stateful workflow orchestration through LangGraph-inspired state graphs adapted for Go.

 ### Architecture Overview